emanuelli01/emanuelli01/README.md

-- 🌱 I’m currently learning C++, Java and JavaScript
+- 🌱 I’m currently learning C++ and Python
 - 📫 How to reach me: emanuellilucca@gmail.com

 <div>